 Self-respect is ho-diggidy-ot

-Sitting opposite a partner and telling them what you will and won’t tolerate (in much kinder terms) is hot.
+Sitting opposite a partner and telling them what you like and dislike is hot.
 You being powerful and empowered is hot.
 And if they don’t like it when you set your boundaries… they’re probably a bit of a tosser.
-Thank u, next!
+Thank you, next!

 It might take some coaching

 Maybe they aren’t ready to talk that openly about their boundaries.
 If that’s the case, you can try talking about it while you’re having sex - things like “how would you feel if I did this?” or “would you like it if I did such-and-such?”.
 In the midst of being aroused, we tend to relax a little, and feel less shy about saying what we like.
-DON’T try anything without their consent though - because that is just.
-Not.
-Cool.
+DON’T try anything without their consent though.
 And don’t ever pressure anyone into trying anything because you think they’ll like it.
-In reality, no two people are the same when it comes to having their marbles cracked*.*you’re welcome.
+No two people are the same when it comes to having their marbles cracked*.*you’re welcome.

 Don’t let it slide if they cross your boundaries

 It’s not okay.
 Ever.
-It’s about respect - is your pleasure and happiness as important as theirs?
-If it is, they will respect your boundaries and find ways that you can make each other have mind-blowing, leg shaking orgasms.
+It’s about respect.
+Is your pleasure and happiness as important to your partner as theirs?
+If it is, they'll respect your boundaries and find ways to give your both mind-blowing, leg shaking orgasms.
 If they deliberately cross a boundary, tell ‘em Boy*, Bye. *translation of Boy: any human who crosses your boundaries.
 Or alien.
 You never know…

 BDSM is not an excuse to cross boundaries